moreamazingnick/icingaweb2-module-scaffoldbuilder/README.md

 # About the scaffoldbuilder Module <a id="scaffoldbuilder-module-about"></a>

-This module provides the ability to generate modules with for IcingaWeb2
+This module provides the ability to generate modules for IcingaWeb2

 ## Source